madmartin/Jarolift_MQTT/README.md

 Controlling Jarolift(TM) TDEF 433MHz radio shutters via ESP8266 and CC1101 Transceiver Module in asynchronous mode.
 Experimental version.
 Use at your own risk.
 For private/educational use only.
-(Keeloq algorithm licensed only to TI Microcontrollers)
+(Keeloq algorithm licensed only to TI Microcontrollers) This project is not affiliated in any way with the vendor of the Jarolift components.
+Jarolift is a Trademark of Schöneberger Rolladenfabrik GmbH & Co.
+KG

 This is the MQTT version of Jarolift_RX_TX_FHEM, which was originally developed to operate with the FHEM home automation server.
 You find the FHEM version on the project's homepage.